 A Web test simulates how an end user might interact with a Web application.
 Typically, you create Web test by recording HTTP requests using the Web Test Recorder in a browser session, but you can also build Web tests manually using the Web Test Editor.
-For more information, see How to: Record a Web Test.
+For more information, see.

 When you open a .webtest file, Visual Studio opens the file in the Web Test Editor, which displays a tree structure of nodes.
 The nodes can be edited by using the Properties window in Visual Studio.

 Although a recorded Web test provides powerful Web testing capabilities, it lacks the flow control and looping constructs that are provided by more advanced programming languages.
-Microsoft Visual Studio Team System Test Edition provides the functionality to generate a coded test directly from a recorded test.
+Team Edition for Testers provides the functionality to generate a coded test directly from a recorded test.
 A coded Web test is a .NET code file inherits from WebTest in Visual C# or ThreadedWebTest in Visual Basic.
 It generates a sequence of HTTP requests.
 Coded Web tests should be used when advanced flow-control or looping constructs are required.
 Code generation is the primary and recommended means to create coded Web tests.

 What to Test